samsonsim2/camerakit-web-w-recordfeature/README.md

 # Snap Camera Kit for Web - Front-End Template

 This repository serves as a **template** for building front-end applications using the Snap Camera Kit for Web.
-It provides essential features to help developers integrate Snap Lens effects into their projects effortlessly.
+It provides essential features to help developers integrate Snap Lens effects into their web AR project with recording feature.

 ## Features